locize/i18next-locize-backend/README.md

   // version - defaults to latest
   version: '[VERSION]',

+  // configures the cdn endpoint that should be used (depends on which cdn type you've in your locize project) - defaults to 'pro'
+  cdnType: 'standard',

   // private - set to true if you version on locize is set to use private publish
   private: false,